Stephane Bancel Sells 11,046 Shares of Moderna, Inc. (NASDAQ:MRNA) Stock

 - On Wednesday, March 24th, Stephane Bancel sold 9,000 shares of Moderna stock.
 The stock was sold at an average price of $137.07, for a total transaction of $1,233,630.00.

-Several hedge funds and other institutional investors have recently made changes to their positions in the stock.
-Baillie Gifford & Co. boosted its stake in Moderna by 236.5% in the 4th quarter.
-Baillie Gifford & Co. now owns 24,312,271 shares of the company’s stock worth $2,539,903,000 after purchasing an additional 17,086,635 shares in the last quarter.
-Norges Bank purchased a new position in shares of Moderna during the 4th quarter worth $240,913,000.
-Renaissance Technologies LLC bought a new position in shares of Moderna in the fourth quarter worth about $183,107,000.
-Morgan Stanley raised its stake in Moderna by 15.1% during the 4th quarter.
-Morgan Stanley now owns 5,795,084 shares of the company’s stock worth $605,412,000 after acquiring an additional 761,697 shares during the period.
-Finally, Voloridge Investment Management LLC raised its holdings in Moderna by 177.5% during the fourth quarter.
-Voloridge Investment Management LLC now owns 1,056,143 shares of the company’s stock valued at $110,335,000 after acquiring an additional 675,609 shares during the period.
-Institutional investors own 51.21% of the company’s stock.
+Several research analysts recently issued reports on the stock.
+Brookline Capital Management raised their target price on shares of Moderna from $180.00 to $205.00 and gave the stock a “buy” rating in a report on Thursday, March 4th.
+Piper Sandler reissued an “overweight” rating and set a $234.00 target price (up previously from $208.00) on shares of Moderna in a report on Wednesday, April 21st.
+Chardan Capital raised their target price on shares of Moderna from $107.00 to $182.00 and gave the stock a “buy” rating in a report on Monday, March 8th.
+Jefferies Financial Group raised their target price on shares of Moderna from $150.00 to $180.00 in a report on Thursday, February 18th.
+Finally, Barclays raised their target price on shares of Moderna from $169.00 to $178.00 in a report on Friday, February 26th.
+Three equities research analysts have rated the stock with a sell rating, seven have assigned a hold rating and nine have given a buy rating to the company.
+The company currently has a consensus rating of “Hold” and an average price target of $152.22.

-Several equities analysts have recently issued reports on MRNA shares.
-Chardan Capital upped their price objective on shares of Moderna from $107.00 to $182.00 and gave the company a “buy” rating in a report on Monday, March 8th.
-Morgan Stanley lowered their price objective on Moderna from $215.00 to $201.00 and set an “equal weight” rating on the stock in a research note on Thursday, March 4th.
-Barclays lifted their target price on shares of Moderna from $169.00 to $178.00 in a report on Friday, February 26th.
-Bank of America reiterated a “sell” rating and issued a $140.00 price objective on shares of Moderna in a research note on Friday, February 26th.
-Finally, Oppenheimer upped their target price on shares of Moderna from $178.00 to $206.00 and gave the company an “outperform” rating in a report on Monday, February 1st.
-Three analysts have rated the stock with a sell rating, seven have issued a hold rating and nine have assigned a buy rating to the company.
-The company presently has an average rating of “Hold” and a consensus target price of $152.22.
+Institutional investors and hedge funds have recently bought and sold shares of the stock.
+Black Swift Group LLC acquired a new position in Moderna during the fourth quarter worth about $26,000.
+Catalyst Capital Advisors LLC acquired a new position in Moderna during the fourth quarter worth about $29,000.
+Clearview Wealth Advisors LLC acquired a new position in Moderna during the fourth quarter worth about $32,000.
+Jeppson Wealth Management LLC acquired a new position in Moderna during the third quarter worth about $33,000.
+Finally, Park Capital Group acquired a new position in Moderna during the fourth quarter worth about $33,000.
+Hedge funds and other institutional investors own 51.21% of the company’s stock.

 Moderna Company Profile